 FMIG provides Med I and Med II students with an appreciation of the benefits and challenges of Family Practice.
 Throughout the year, FMIG organizes several lunchtime speaker sessions, a Dinner with the Docs and Dinner with the Residents, and a number of suture clinics.
 FMIG works closely with the Manitoba College of Family Physicians, with the senior chair reporting to the College during its monthly board meetings.
 FMIG is also active on a national scale, sending representatives to the College of Family Physicians of Canada’s Family Medicine Forum to meet with representatives across the country.

-For all students interested in developing French language skills for use in clinical settings.
+FIG is an Interest Group for all students interested in developing French language skills for use in clinical settings.

 We are a group based on the common interest of working in, or learning more about the field of geriatrics.
 We are involved in networking with similar groups nation wide and organizing opportunities to learn geriatric specific knowledge and skills with our classmates, as well as getting involved in the community!
 We are a fun group to work with and broadening your understanding of geriatric medicine is an invaluable part of your medical training!